mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 ![Flow Example](images/basic-flow-example.png)

-## Models

 ### Supported models

+The supported models are those that I own myself (or which are technically identical to these):

+* Deebot Slim 2
 * Deebot 900/901
 * Deebot OZMO 930
 * Deebot OZMO 920/950
-* Deebot OZMO T8 AIVI
+* Deebot T8 AIVI (T8 series)

-These are the models that the developers themselves own or that are technically identical to these.

-### Models that should work properly or at least partially
+### These models should work properly or at least partially

-* Deebot Slim 2
+The following models are either already known to work or are technically similar to these models.
+Nevertheless, the functionality may be partially limited.

+I try to achieve a wide range of functionality, but decide this case by case depending on complexity and various other criteria.
+There is of course no claim to full functionality.

+#### Ecovacs Deebot

 * Deebot N79 series
+* Deebot M88
+* Deebot 500
 * Deebot 600/601/605
 * Deebot 710/711
 * Deebot OZMO 610